-Roles Responsibilities Employer/ Occupier Responsibilities Ensure the safety and health for everyone within the premises even if the person is not an employee (e.g., contractors, outsourced staff).
-Ensure staff emotional, mental, social and physical wellbeing.
+Roles Responsibilities Employer/Occupier Ensure the safety and health for everyone within the premises even if the person is not an employee (e.g., contractors, outsourced staff).
+Ensure staff's emotional, mental, social and physical well-being.
 Provide a safe (working) environment for employees and visitors.
 Ensure that risk assessments are conducted for all work activities in the workplace.
 Ensure employees are provided with sufficient instruction, training and supervision so that they can work safely.
 Ensure that employees are provided with appropriate Personal Protective Equipment (PPE) and mask fitted.
-Ensure that fire safety provisions and requirements are met.
-E.g., regular fire drills, fire safety orientation for new staff.
+Ensure that fire safety provisions and requirements are met (e.g., regular fire drills, fire safety orientation for new staff).
 Make sure that adequate safety and health measures are taken for any machinery, equipment, plant, article or process used at the workplace.
 Establish emergency preparedness and response procedures.
 Vaccinate employees at prescribed intervals (as well as for new staff before they start employment), especially those who are at higher risk of exposure or susceptibility to bloodborne and airborne pathogens.
 Ensure infection control measures are strictly in place especially during pandemics.
 Implement a surveillance and reporting system to track and monitor work(related) incidents.
-Employee Adhere to WSH rules and regulations.
-Take charge of personal safety, health and wellbeing and refrain from engaging in acts that may endanger themselves or co-workers.
-Use PPE provided properly and do not tamper with or misuse the equipment.